pip-services/pip-services-docs/content/en/toolkit/recipes/configuring_connections/_index.md

   Not available
 {{< /tabsection >}}

 Similar to the above, the manyFromConfig() method allows us to manage more than one set of connection parameters.
-To allow this, we define the different connection sets in a section named connections.
+To do this, we define the different connection sets in a section named connections.
 The syntax is:

 **connections.connectionName.parameterName**